jovanovskajovana/sass-grunt-build-template/README.md

 };
 ```

-> First you need to configure all the tasks you will be using for automation, load the plugins and then register the tasks for development or production.
+> First you need to configure all the tasks you will be using for automation, load the plugins, and then register the tasks for development or production.
 Keep the process simple by including only key tasks such as [watch](https://www.npmjs.com/package/grunt-contrib-watch), [sass](https://www.npmjs.com/package/grunt-sass), [uglify](https://www.npmjs.com/package/grunt-contrib-uglify), [copy](https://www.npmjs.com/package/grunt-contrib-copy) and [connect](https://www.npmjs.com/package/grunt-contrib-connect).

 #### Install Gruntplugins